 Associate Professor of the Practice (Information & Data Science)

-Previously, she was director of a developing world agricultural science information public-private partnership (TEEAL) and program manager for AGROA, a Research4Life (R4L) partnership across WHO, FAO, and UNEP and before at arXiv.org she oversaw the member sustainability portfolio.
-Porciello holds dual Masters Degrees in Information and Library Sciences and English literature from Indiana University.
+Previously, Porciello was director of a developing world agricultural science information public-private partnership (TEEAL) and program manager for AGROA, a Research4Life (R4L) partnership across WHO, FAO, and UNEP.
+She holds dual Masters Degrees in Information and Library Sciences and English literature from Indiana University.